barakdiker123/python_template_package/README.md

 # Yeshurun Second Degree final project
+Creating a backtest for comparing augmented linear regression vs buy and hold

+## More info
 This project will create backtest for comparing 2 investing strategies the first is 'Buy N Hold ' the second is prediction via regression